MaggieWalsh/walsh_and_co/README.md

     * [Contact](link)
   * ## Design
     * ## Colour Scheme
       I wanted a neutral colour scheme that wasn't going to detract from the overall flow of the website.
 I settled on my Hero Image very early on.
-I used the [Coolors](https://coolors.co/) website to generate a [colour]() for the website from my Hero Image.
+I used the [Coolors](https://coolors.co/) website to generate a [colour](assets/docs/colour-palette.jpg) pallette for the website from my Hero Image.
 This meant that the colours complimented each other nicely.
     * ## Favicon
+      I used the website [Favicon.io](https://favicon.io/) to create a favicon for my website.
+I wanted to keep the neutral theme of the website I kept the background colour the same as the header and footer sections, I used the same font for the headings and logo and left it as a simple 'W', so as not to be too busy.
     * ## Typography
+      I wanted an elegant looking font to bolster the feeling of luxury throughout the site.
+I liked the contrast between the font for the headings which is Fairplay Display, and the font for the rest of the website.
     * ## Imagery
+      All imagery was sourced from the website, [Unsplash.](https://unsplash.com/)

+      The images that I chose were subtly oppulent, which fit the site well.
+The hero image is neutral, and decorated to a high standard which sets a good first impression for the site.
+I wanted all the images to be aesthetically pleasing to convey quality that I was aiming for.
+    * ## Layout
+      I decided on a multi paged website because I felt like each topic deserved it's own dedicated page.
+I wanted the hero image to take up the entire space above the fold on the landing page, in order to make a good first impression.
+I opted for a larger than 'standard' footer as I feel like a more substantial footer leads to a more elegant feeling.
+The opaque overlay finishes it off nicely.
   * ## Features
     * ## Existing Features
+      Every page has the following features from left to right, top to bottom :
+      * Logo
     * ## Features to be Implemented in Future
   * ## Technologies Used
     * ## Languages